Updated: 646 PM EST Fri Jan 17 2025

 Low - less than 30 percent.
 Moderate - 30 to 60 percent.
 High - greater than 60 percent.

-Saturday: Mainly VFR, with local IFR possible.
-Windy with local gusts up to 30 kt.
-Chance RA.
+Sunday: Mainly VFR, with local IFR possible.
+SN likely, chance RA.

 Forecaster Confidence Levels:

-Saturday Night: Moderate risk for gale force winds with gusts up to 35 kt.
-Rough seas up to 11 ft.
-Chance of rain.
+Martin Luther King Jr Day: Moderate risk for Small Craft Advisory winds with gusts up to 25 kt.
+Rough seas up to 9 ft.
+Chance of freezing spray, slight chance of snow.

-Sunday Night: Low risk for Small Craft Advisory winds with gusts up to 30 kt.
+Monday Night: Low risk for Small Craft Advisory winds with gusts up to 25 kt.
 Areas of rough seas.
+Chance of freezing spray, slight chance of snow.